somtooo/OpenLabs/README.md

 # Open Labs

-Front end code for a college chatbot to determine if classes are open or in use.
-Backend code is in a private repo
+Front end code for a web app to determine if classes are open or in use.

 ## Getting Started